ArthurS1/workshops/blender/README.md

 > - Move it to the coordinates (0, 0, 2)
 > - Randomize it's mesh (you can play with it, but it should look like an imperfect ball in the end)

+> 💡 checkout the edit and object mode

+> 💡 the `A` key could be usefull ...

 #### Step 3 - the trunk

 > - Create a new cube of 0.5m sides